Mechanical Violator Hakaider: Plot

 The security force finds the rebels' hideout, initiating a shootout in which most of the rebels are killed.
 Kaoru and Arnie, another surviving rebel escape the hideout in time to see the security officers apparently kill Hakaider with a rocket launcher.
 The officers leave, shooting Kaoru and Arnie on their way out.
 As the wounded Kaoru swears at the security officers, Michael arrives and severely wounds her.
 Her scream reawakens Hakaider.

 Kaoru wanders through the streets of Jesus Town, declaring the citizens guilty for Hakaider's death and their own oppression due to their refusal to fight back.
 Hakaider finds her in the crowd, revealing himself to have survived.
 She takes him to her "secret spot," the last oasis remaining in the city.
 She admits her feelings towards Hakaider, and, dreaming of riding off into the sunset with him, dies peacefully.

 Hakaider takes Kaoru's charm and rides back into the city, attacking the government building and wiping out the security force with one blow.
 Coming across a group of citizens scheduled for lobotomy, he asks whether they have free will; When they answer yes, he frees them and confronts Michael.
 As they fight, Michael proclaims the importance of order over free will, calling this "justice".
 Hakaider declares that, if that is justice, then he will be evil.
 Michael gains the upper hand, but Hakaider surprises him with a concealed weapon and decapitates him.

-Gurjev pretends to reason with Hakaider while buying time for Michael's head to be integrated into a large tank, modeled after Kikaider from the original series.
+Gurjev pretends to reason with Hakaider while buying time for Michael's head to be integrated into a large tank, altering the head to be red and blue in color and asymmetrical.
 In his new form, Michael attacks Hakaider, who manages to subdue him once more with yet another concealed weapon.
 Hakaider returns to confront Gurjev, who desperately attempts to shoot Hakaider with a revolver, to no avail.
 The android decides he is not worth killing.
 As Hakaider turns to leave, Gurjev attempts to once more to ambush him with the discarded Hakaider Shot, but Hakaider sees it coming and kills him in a cloud of feathers.
-With Gurjev dead, and Michael's consciousness quickly fading away, Hakaider departs on motorcycle.
+With Gurjev dead, and Michael's consciousness quickly fading away, Hakaider departs on his motorcycle.